jerrsapps1/safetysync-ai-clean1/replit.md

   - Updated button text and navigation links throughout platform to use "Workspace" terminology
   - All navigation now consistently uses "Workspace" instead of mixed Dashboard/Workspace terminology
   - Enhanced user experience with unified terminology across the entire platform
-  - **Account Status Integration**: Moved Account Status alert from main content area to client portal header
+  - **Account Status Integration**: Successfully moved Account Status alert from main content area to client portal header
   - Account status now displays in header with animated pulse indicator and user tier information
+  - Fixed authentication state management to properly display alert when logged in
+  - Removed redundant "Access Your Workspace" button from main content - workspace access now only through header
-  - Streamlined workspace access card by removing redundant status information
+  - Streamlined interface with single workspace access point in header navigation

 - **July 12, 2025** - Restructured Authentication Flow for Client-Only Access:
   - Changed landing page navigation: "Sign In" button now reads "Sign in to your account" and redirects to client portal